sodasoba1/NSW-Custom-Game-Icons/docs/usingnxgic.md

 ![nxgic](<img/nx-gic.png>)
 !!!
 Error "PLEASE NOTE"
-	the icon repo is over 300mb in zip format with over 4700 files extracting can be slow
+	the icon repo is over 250mb in zip format with over 3100 files extracting can be slow

+	I have moved Horizontal & Square icons to a seperate repo to save downloading and extracting nx-gic

+	the process is still a little slow

 Once complete we will set the switch ip for ftp transfers *within NX-CIG*